top of page

 This traditional online lecture format features a slide deck with synchronized audio narration.
 The audio team can also produce instructional podcasts like storytelling narratives, interviews, and long-form conversations.

-For this type of recording, faculty or guest faculty contact their instructional designer to schedule a consultation, and then schedule the recording with the CTL audio production team and work remotely or in-studio with an audio producer.
+For this type of recording, faculty or their guests (subject matter experts) first contact their instructional designer to schedule a consultation, and then schedule the recording with the CTL audio production team and work remotely or in-studio with an audio producer.

 Video